huy/lucene-notes/wildcard-query.md

 ### How query is executed

-A complex query is rewrite i.e. decomposed into a tree of sub queries, each is evaluated lazily bottom up, their lazy results are combined in form of document iterator satisfied the given query.
+A complex query is rewrite i.e. decomposed into a tree of sub queries, each is evaluated lazily bottom up, their lazy results are combined in form of document iterator `DocEnum` satisfying the given query.

 Elementary query at leaf of a query tree uses inverted index to retrieve set of documents containing specified term.
 This literally means for an elemetary query to work a term is needed.